 Out of the box, the process engine provides two Id generator implementations.

 The Database Id Generator

 The Database Id Generator is implemented using a sequence Generator on top of the

 This id generator is good for debugging and testing since it generates human readable ids.

 The Database Id Generator should never be used in production since it cannot handle high levels of concurrency.

 The StrongUuidGenerator uses a UUID generator which uses the Java UUID Generator (JUG) library internally.

 In the Camunda BPM Full Distributions, the StrongUuidGenerator is preconfigured and the default Id Generator used by the process engine.

 If you use an embedded process engine configuration and configure the process engine using Spring,

-you need to add the follwing lines to the Spring configuration in order to enable the
+you need to add the following lines to the Spring configuration to enable the

 <bean id="processEngineConfiguration" class="org.camunda.bpm.engine.impl.cfg.StandaloneInMemProcessEngineConfiguration"> [...] <property name="idGenerator"> <bean class="org.camunda.bpm.engine.impl.persistence.StrongUuidGenerator" /> </property> </bean>